Invasion of Portugal (1807): Invasion

 Meanwhile, the Portuguese authorities were in a state of panic.
 At first, the Prince Regent had been convinced that Napoleon did not really want to depose him.
-As the emperor's hostile intentions became more clear, John declared war on the United Kingdom on 20 October and seized the few remaining British subjects on 8 November.
+As the Emperor's hostile intentions became more clear, John declared war on the United Kingdom on 20 October and seized the few remaining British subjects on 8 November.
 Nevertheless, disturbing reports began to arrive in Lisbon of Junot's march across Spain.
 Despite these events, John's government failed to mobilize the Portuguese regular army or call out the militia to defend the realm.
 Soon after, Admiral Sidney Smith appeared off Lisbon with a British squadron and declared that the port was under blockade.
-The British were worried about the presence in Lisbon of a Russian squadron under Admiral Dmitry Senyavin and alarmed that the Portuguese fleet in Lisbon might fall into Napoleon's hands, which would mean that 14 Ships of the line, 11 Frigates, and 7 smaller vessels would have joined the French Navy.
+The British were worried about the presence in Lisbon of a Russian squadron under Admiral Dmitry Senyavin and alarmed that the Portuguese fleet in Lisbon might fall into Napoleon's hands, which would mean that fourteen ships of the line, eleven frigates, and seven smaller vessels would have joined the French Navy.

 Junot was met at Abrantes by an emissary from the Prince Regent.
 Hoping to avert a French occupation, the diplomat offered to submit under various degrading terms.
 Understanding that the Portuguese were prostrate, Junot organized four battalions made up of his best remaining men and set out for Lisbon, which was still 75 mi away.
 Without a single cannon or cavalryman, 1,500 French troops staggered into Lisbon on 30 November, their cartridges soaked and their uniforms in tatters.
 There was no opposition.
 It took ten days for all of Junot's infantry to arrive and even longer for his artillery to show up.
 His cavalrymen immediately began remounting themselves with horses seized from the local people.

 Though the French occupied Lisbon without firing a shot, their quarry had escaped.
 As Junot's army loomed closer, the Prince Regent dithered between offering complete submission and fleeing to Brazil.
-Finally, Admiral Smith produced a 13 October edition of the Paris Moniteur which declared that the House of Braganza had been deposed.
+Finally, Admiral Smith produced a 13 October edition of the Paris Le Moniteur Universel which declared that the House of Braganza had been deposed.
 At this, John made up his mind to escape.
 He loaded his family, courtiers, state papers, and treasure aboard the fleet.
 He was joined in flight by many nobles, merchants, and others.
-With 15 warships and more than 20 transports, the fleet of refugees weighed anchor on 29 November and set sail for the colony of Brazil.
-The flight had been so chaotic that 14 carts loaded with treasure were left behind on the docks.
+With fifteen warships and more than twenty transports, the fleet of refugees weighed anchor on 29 November and set sail for the colony of Brazil.
+The flight had been so chaotic that fourteen carts loaded with treasure were left behind on the docks.